 The Gospels Study Notes for Set 15 of Readings

 These notes correspond with Set 15 readings in The Gospels Discipleship Journal.
-Read the Scripture first, then use these notes to deepen your understanding.
+First, use MTSM’s Pray, Read, Ask, and Pray method to study the passage devotionally.
+After you finish, use these notes to deepen your understanding if you’d like.

-👉 Continue where you are in this week’s journey with Jesus
+👉 Continue where you are in this set’s reading journey.

-📖 Don’t rush—take time to reflect, write, and pray through what you’re reading this week.
+📖 Don’t rush—take time to reflect, write, and pray through Jesus’ mercy, shepherding care, and call to costly discipleship.

 John 9:1-41